6 Things Everyone Should Know About the Flu Shot

-As it starts to get chilly in Michigan, doctors and pharmacists will tell you one thing: Flu season is now here.
+As the weather cools down, doctors and pharmacists will tell you one thing: Flu season is just starting up.
 Flu season, when flu viruses spread at higher rates than normal, typically starts in early October and can last until May.
-The best defense against the flu is a flu shot.
+The best defense during this time is getting a flu shot.

 - It takes two weeks for the vaccine to kick in.
 This is a good reason to get vaccinated early in the season, when flu viruses spread slowly.

 - Getting the flu shot will not cause you to get the flu.